 This is an extensive introduction to quantitative approaches to decision making, including statistical decision theory.
 It has been produced by Hossein Arsham of the University of Baltimore.

-Subjects in Mathematical Economics
+Online Text and Notes in Mathematical Economics

 This 116-page textbook was adapted from a series of handouts used in a graduate-level course in mathematics for economists.
 Downloadable as a PDF file, it has four chapters (Linear algebra, Calculus, Constrained Optimization and Dynamics) plus 14 pages of exercises.
 Economics applications are given throughout the text.
 The book is dated 1999.